pierrelegall/shwrap/README.md

 ⚠ **Alpha software**: Shwrap is an alpha software, so breaking changes will happen.

 Shwrap allows you to define sandbox profiles (in your directory or globally for your user) for different commands and automatically wraps them using [Bubblewrap](https://github.com/containers/bubblewrap) when executed.
-Hooks are available for `bash` and `zsh`.
-Integrations for `fish` and `nushell` are coming.
+Hooks are available for `bash`, `zsh`, and `fish`.
+Integration for `nushell` is coming.

 Contributions are welcome!
 Please feel free to submit issues or pull requests.